OrangeWulf/Rust-Docs/Plugins Info/_Terms of Use.md

 In any other ways you will break term 1.2

 ### 5. Accessibility
-**5.1.** If plugin must be private (*all information about plugin, including plugin will be not shated somewhere*) you must announce it in order message.
+**5.1.** If plugin must be private (*all information about plugin, including plugin will be not shared somewhere*) you must announce it in order message.
 In other ways it will be a standart plugin.

 **5.2.** Plugin privacy can increace plugin price.